nikhilash6/vlo/README.md

   - Includes automatic cropping and stitching for video inpainting workflows.
 - ComfyUI bridge, allowing images, videos and timeline selections to be sent to ComfyUI
   - Includes automatic aspect ratio adjustment (video models such as WAN and LTX2.3 cannot do all aspect ratios exactly).
-- Built in stackable adjustments and filters
+- Built-in stackable adjustments and filters
 - Keyframes and spline editor for all transformations (layout, adjustments and filter effects)
 - Snappable markers and beat detection
 - Asset organisation (automatic groups, favourites)
 - ComfyUI-backed workflows for interpolation and image and video upscaling.
 - Mask algebera (unions, intersections etc)
+- Draggable motion paths

 ## Changelog (v0.2.0)